THE WATCH OF THE DEEP

 The Rolex Deepsea, guaranteed waterproof to a depth of 3,900 metres, is thus effectively subjected to the pressure exerted at 4,875 metres deep.
 For these stringent tests, Rolex developed a special hyperbaric tank in conjunction with COMEX (Compagnie Maritime d’Expertises), the world-renowned French company specializing in underwater engineering and hyperbaric technologies.
 The crystal on the watch therefore withstands the equivalent of almost 4 tonnes in weight, the compression ring 4.5 tonnes, and the case back 5 tonnes.

-The unidirectional rotatable bezel of the Rolex Deepsea is fitted with a 60-minute graduated monobloc Cerachrom insert in black ceramic that allows divers to monitor their time underwater.
+The unidirectional rotatable bezel of the Rolex Deepsea is fitted with a 60-minute graduated monobloc Cerachrom insert in black or blue ceramic that allows divers to monitor their time underwater.
 This patented insert is made of an extremely hard, virtually scratchproof ceramic whose colour is unaffected by ultraviolet rays.
 In addition, thanks to its chemical composition, the high-tech ceramic is inert and cannot corrode.
-The moulded, recessed numerals and graduations are coated with platinum using a PVD (Physical Vapour Deposition) process.
+The moulded, recessed numerals and graduations are coated with yellow gold or platinum using a PVD (Physical Vapour Deposition) process.
 The bezel’s knurled edge offers excellent grip and can be manipulated with ease, even when wearing gloves.

 LEGIBLE AND FUNCTIONAL